onesoftwareengineer/Smart-Pomodoro-App/README.md

 # `Work in progress`
+- local storage usage will be added
+- toggle sound on / of will be added
+- favicon will be added
+- browser tab pomodoro status will be added
+- front-end navbar / signup / sign in will be added
 - rest api (node based) will be added
+- comments to the readme file with screenshots will be added

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).